Digital Humanities Summer Fellowships - Graduate Students

-Awards are based predominantly on the scholarly merit of the applications as well as the level of preparation demonstrated by applicants to undertake and complete the project.
+Criteria: Awards are based predominantly on the scholarly merit of the applications as well as the level of preparation demonstrated by applicants to undertake and complete the project.
 Projects do not necessarily have to be completed during the summer fellowship term.
-As with the American Council of Learned Societies (ACLS) Digital Innovation Fellowships, reviewers will take into account the comparative advantage of the project as measured against similar or related projects.
+For projects with both digital and public dimensions, applicants should choose between applying for the Digital Humanities Summer Fellowship and the Summer Fellowship for Public Projects in the Humanities.

-Dissertators will receive $5,500 in summer salary (including benefits) as well as a research budget of $1,250; these funds may be used for travel, purchase of digital collections, participation in digital humanities workshops, such as the University of Victoria’s Digital Humanities Summer Institute, etc. Research funds remain available to fellows until the following June.
+Terms of Award: Students will receive $6,500 in summer salary (including benefits) as well as a research budget of $2,000, which may be used for travel, purchase of digital collections, participation in digital humanities workshops, such as the University of Victoria’s Digital Humanities Summer Institute, etc. Research funds remain available to fellows until the following June.
 The intended use of these funds for these purposes does not need to be outlined in the proposal.

-Participation in the 6 to 8 weekly lunch meetings of the Digital Humanities Commons is required; this fellowship is not appropriate for those whose projects require time away from the university in the summer.
-For Summer 2014, sessions will begin the week of June 23 and, if meetings are held for 8 weeks, will extend through the week of August 4, 2014.
+Summer Residency: Participation in the six to eight weekly late afternoon meetings of the Digital Humanities Commons is required; this fellowship is not appropriate for those whose projects require time away from the university in the summer.

 - Proposal Narrative.
-Limit 1750 words (approximately 6 double-spaced pages).
+Limit 1,750 words (approximately six double-spaced pages).

-Proposal narratives should focus on the digital aspect of the project in the context of the dissertation as a whole and describe the project in language clear to non-specialists in their scholarly field.
+Proposal narratives should focus on the digital aspect of the project and describe the project in language clear to non-specialists in their scholarly field.
 Please refer to the guidelines for the ACLS Digital Innovation Fellowships.
 Narratives should address:

 - Intellectual ambitions and objectives of the project